-The Undercurrent is currently seeking up to two undergraduate associate editors.
+The Undercurrent is currently seeking an undergraduate associate editor.
 This position provides an opportunity to gain experience in the process of peer-review and publication, and to learn about and contribute to the functioning of an undergraduate academic journal.
-As positions on the editorial board become available in the future, associate editors will be well positioned to apply.
+As positions in the management of The Undercurrent become available in the future, associate editors will be well positioned to apply.
 Bilingual (French and English) students, with an ability to read and write at an academic level in both languages, are especially encouraged to forward an application.
 Please note that only students currently enrolled in an undergraduate degree programme (2nd year or higher) at a Canadian university may apply.

 - To critically review 2-3 manuscripts per academic term, and make recommendations to the editorial board and Editor-in-Chief about publication.

 - To be open to other editorial projects as they arise, including, inter alia: blog post editing, providing feedback for editorial process development, and writing website content.